What is Priority Registration?

 Sometimes called Priority Registration or Priority Enrollment

 - There are State-Mandated Priority Registration groups such as Veterans, Foster Youth, EOPS, CalWORKs & DESP participants.
 By state law, these groups must be given priority over all other students.

 - West Valley College has also established College Priority Registration for other student groups.
 These groups may register after the state-mandated groups.

-- Beginning in April 2014, all new students registering for fall 2014 and beyond must complete assessment, orientation, and have at least a preliminary Ed Plan (3 core requirements) in order to have “priority registration”.
+- Beginning in April 2014, all new students registering for fall 2014 and beyond must complete Self-Guided Placement, orientation, and have at least a preliminary Ed Plan (3 core requirements) in order to have “priority registration”.

 - Students who have not completed the 3 core requirements will register later than those who have completed these requirements.